Iberia (Albéniz): Recordings

 Among notable early recordings, pieces from Iberia were recorded by Arthur Rubinstein.

+Alicia de Larrocha is widely believed to have been the first pianist to record the complete cycle in 1958-9 (Hispavox / Erato DUE 20236/37, [EMI 64504?]), however this is incorrect.
+The first complete recorded Iberia cycle appears to be Leopoldo Querol's, published in 1954 by Ducretet-Thomson as a 2 LP set LPG 8557-8558.
+It was followed in 1955 by José Falgarona on VOX – PL-9212.

-Iberia was first recorded in its entirety by Alicia de Larrocha in 1958-9 (Hispavox / Erato DUE 20236/37, [EMI 64504?]).
-She recorded it three more times, in 1961 or 1962 again for Hispavox in stereo (Hispavox HH 10-89/90), in 1972 (London 448191 and 433926), and 1986 (London 417887).
+Alicia de Larrocha recorded it three more times, in 1961 or 1962 again for Hispavox in stereo (Hispavox HH 10-89/90), in 1972 (London 448191 and 433926), and 1986 (London 417887).
 The suite was also recorded by Luis Fernando Pérez, which has been highly acclaimed and earned him the Albéniz Medal.
 It has also been recorded by Claudio Arrau (Books 1 and 2 only).
 Gustavo Díaz-Jerez, whose 2009 CD recording also won him the 2010 Albéniz Medal, is the first pianist to record Iberia in DVD and High Definition Video.
-Other pianists that have audio recordings of Iberia include Miguel Baselga, Ricardo Requejo, Michel Block, Guillermo González (according to his own critical edition of the score), Marc-André Hamelin, Yvonne Loriod, Marek Jablonski, Artur Pizarro, Jean-François Heisser, Esteban Sánchez, Kotaro Fukuma, and Ángel Sanzo, among many others.
+Other pianists that have audio recordings of Iberia include Miguel Baselga, Ricardo Requejo, Michel Block, Guillermo González (according to his own critical edition of the score), Marc-André Hamelin, Yvonne Loriod, Marek Jablonski, Artur Pizarro, Jean-François Heisser, Esteban Sánchez, Kotaro Fukuma, and Ángel Sanzo, Daniel del Pino, among many others.

 Arrangements

-Enrique Fernández Arbós and Carlos Surinach each arranged pieces from Iberia for full orchestra.
+In 1920 Ballets Suédois used a specially commissioned orchestration of three pieces from Iberia, made by the French conductor and composer Désiré-Émile Inghelbrecht.
+This is often overlooked in favour of the better-known arrangements by Enrique Fernández Arbós.
+Carlos Surinach also arranged pieces from Iberia for full orchestra.
 There is an orchestral arrangement of the Fête-dieu à Seville by Leopold Stokowski, from the mid-1920s, which he recorded with the Philadelphia Orchestra in 1928.

 More recently, Peter Breiner arranged the whole work for full orchestra.
 The composer Francisco Guerrero Marín, calling Iberia "the greatest Spanish work in the last hundred years", also made an arrangement of six pieces before his death in 1997.
 A version for three guitars was made by Christophe Dejour and recorded by Trio Campanella.
 A two-guitar overdubbing version has been released by French guitarist Jean-Marc Zvellenreuther.

-An invitation to Ravel to orchestrate six pieces from Iberia was the genesis of that composer's Boléro.
+An invitation to Ravel to orchestrate six pieces from Iberia was the genesis of his Boléro.
+He would begin to orchestrate the piece before learning that Iberia's arrangement copyright was held by Árbos.
+Only an incomplete unpublished transcription of Rodeña exists.